microsoft/LightGBM/python-package/README.rst

 Run ``sh ./build-python.sh install --sanitizers="address;leak;undefined"``, to enable compiler sanitizers.
 All requirements from `Build with Sanitizers section <#build-with-sanitizers>`__ apply for this installation option as well.

-If you get any errors during installation or due to any other reasons, you may want to build dynamic library from sources by any method you prefer (see `Installation Guide <https://github.com/microsoft/LightGBM/blob/master/docs/Installation-Guide.rst>`__) and then just run ``sh ./build-python.sh install --precompile``.
+If you get any errors during installation or due to any other reasons, you may want to build dynamic library from sources by any method you prefer (see `Installation Guide <https://github.com/microsoft/LightGBM/blob/master/docs/Installation-Guide.rst>`__), for example, with ``MSBuild`` tool and `solution file <https://github.com/microsoft/LightGBM/blob/master/windows/LightGBM.sln>`__.
+After compiling dynamic library just run ``sh ./build-python.sh install --precompile``.

 Build Wheel File
 ****************